charankamarapu/Gradient_descent-NN/README.md

 - W1 = W0 - step * gradient(f)(W0)
 - The optimization process would get stuck at the local minimum instead of making its way to the global minimum.
 -  You can avoid such issues by using momentum, which draws inspiration from physics.
 A useful mental image here is to think of the optimization process as a small ball rolling down the loss curve.
 If it has enough momentum, the ball won’t get stuck in a ravine and will end up at the global minimum
+- if there high learning rate we may miss the minimum.